2018 Fee adjustment grant

 THE DEPARTMENT OF HIGHER EDUCATION AND TRAINING (DHET) FEE ADJUSTMENT GRANT

-Government will pay the fee increase capped at 8% for all qualifying registered students with a gross combined family income up to R600 000 per annum in 2017.
+Government will pay the fee increase capped at a maximum of 8% for all qualifying registered students with a gross combined family income up to R600 000 per annum in 2018.
 This is a grant and will not have to be repaid by qualifying students.
 The grant will only cover tuition fees and accommodation provided by universities.

 - Only South African citizens and citizens with permanent South African residence studying towards an undergraduate or postgraduate qualification in 2018.